os2kitos/kitos_frontend/README.md

 `openapi-generator` is used for generating the services and models consumed by the Angular application.
 This ensures consistency and build time error checking with the API.
 See `openapitools.json` for configuration.

+## Kendo Angular UI

+Kendo Angular UI is a commercial licensed UI framework from Telerik.
+You can build and run the Angular app, but without obtaining a license key you will receive "No license found." errors in the browser console.
+Redistributing and hosting is illegal without a valid Kendo license.

+Visit https://www.telerik.com/kendo-angular-ui/components/my-license/ for terms and how to obtain a commercial or trial license.

 ## Authentication

 ...